cryptojang/frontend/README.md

-# Create React App with Tailwind CSS Template
+# Frontend of todo list with backend api and redux